smroid/cedar-detect/README.md

 * Simple function call interface with few parameters aside from the input image.
 * Fast!
-On a Raspberry Pi 4B, the execution time per 1M image pixels is around 5ms, even when several dozen stars are present in the image.
+On a Raspberry Pi 4B, the execution time per 1M image pixels is usually less than 10ms, even when several dozen stars are present in the image.

 For more information, see the crate documentation in src/lib.rs.